SET has worked closely with the African Center for Economic Transformation (ACET) since the first African Transformation Forum (ATF) in 2016.

 14:00 – 15:00 Panel on key issues in manufacturing

 Moderator: Tony Oteng Gyasi – Managing Director, Tropical Cables and Conductors

 - Hanna Zemichael, Chief of Staff, Ethiopia Investment Commission

 - Alphonse Kwizera, Director, Rwanda Association of Manufacturers

 - Gituro Wainana, Former Head of Kenya’s Vision 2030

 This session will feature stakeholders from various sectors who will respond to the issues raised in the morning discussion based on their own perspectives.
 The objective is to bring in the view point of private sector, development partners, and CSO/think tank, etc. on the central challenges and opportunities highlighted by policy makers from various countries.
 The session will include Q&A with participants.

 15:00 – 15:45 Presentation and discussion on future of industrialisation and Job Creation

 Presenter: Karishma Banga – Senior Research Officer, Overseas Development Institute (ODI)

-This session will explore key new issues related to job creation and the future of industrialization.
+This session will explore key new issues related to job creation and the future of industrialisation.
 African countries need to create 15 million additional jobs each year until 2030 (or 40,000 each day) in order to keep up with demographic challenges, yet the manufacturing sector has so far not met these needs.
-It is critical that countries consider the changing nature of work and where job creation opportunities are most likely to present themselves given the global shift toward digitization and automation (i.e. the 4th Industrial revolution).
+It is critical that countries consider the changing nature of work and where job creation opportunities are most likely to present themselves given the global shift toward digitalisation and automation (i.e. the 4th industrial revolution).
 Policy makers, private sector, development partners and research institutions, etc. will discuss their role in transforming the manufacturing space.
 The session will include Q&A with participants.

 15:45- 16:00 Coffee break